pranav-ashokk/boston-housing-price-prediction/README.md

 The coefficient of determination is often very useful for regression analysis.
 The values for R^2 range from 0 to 1.
 An R^2 value of 0 means that there is no correlation between the predicted value from the model and the actual value.
 An R^2 value of 1 means that the predicted value from the model is the exact same as the actual value.
 The closer towards 1 the R^2 value is, the more accurate and "better" the model is.

 I then split the data into training and testing subsets.
-I also shuffled the data into a random order when I split the data because this removes and bias in the ordering of the data.
+I also shuffled the data into a random order when I split the data because this removes any bias in the ordering of the data.

 ## 6) Analyze the Model's Performance
 I used decision tree regression to create the models.
 This is an algorithm that continuosly splits and tests the the dataset until it reaches the final node (prediction).